mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 It wasn't a lie.
 The company doesn't lie.
 Oh no, not them.
 They make the truth.
 And why not? they make everything else.

-The Suit told me that they *had* lost contact with Kurtz, and, to the best of The Company's knowledge, there *had* been an equipment malfunctioned, and that Kurtz *was* stranded somewhere.
+The Suit told me that they *had* lost contact with Kurtz, and, to the best of The Company's knowledge, there *had* been an equipment malfunction, and that Kurtz *was* stranded somewhere.
 Hell of a malfunction...
 Must explain those transmissions he showed me.
 It wasn't even code towards the end...
 But that must just have been a malfunction, garbling up the transmission.
 And then the transmissions just stopped.
 Nothing.

 But that was all nearly two years ago, not six months.
 How they even managed to keep it secret that long is beyond me.